 How are we doing?
-Safety belt use in Wisconsin reached 89.3 percent in 2018, a slight drop from the all-time high of 89.4 set in 2017.
+Safety belt use in Wisconsin reached 90.2 percent in 2019, which is an all time high.
 That means that approximately one in ten motorists are still not buckling up-putting themselves and others at risk of serious injury or death in the event of a crash.
-Wisconsin is approaching the 90.1 percent national average for safety belt use but still lags behind the safety belt use of neighboring states like Illinois and Michigan, which estimate safety belt use rates of more than 90 percent.
-The previous five year average was 86.1 percent.
+Wisconsin is above the 89.6 percent 2018 national average for safety belt use but still lags behind the safety belt use of neighboring states like Illinois and Michigan, which estimate safety belt use rates of more than 90 percent.
+The previous five year average was 87.5 percent.